Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 which is built from the projection operator $\mathcal{P}_{ij} = \delta_{ij}-\hat{\textbf{n}}_i \hat{\textbf{n}}_j$, where $\hat{\textbf{n}}$ is the unit vector of the line of sight.
 The remaining two degrees of freedom can be expressed in terms of the familiar E- and B-mode basis using the projector operators $M^{E}_{ij}(\hat{\textbf{k}}, \hat{\textbf{n}})$ and $M^B_{ij}({\hat{\textbf{k}},\hat{\textbf{n}}})$

-For their respective definitions and derivations we refer to \citet{bakx2023}.
-However, we note that if $g_{ij}$ is given in linear order in perturbation theory, the B-mode vanishes: $M^B_{ij}(\hat{\textbf{k}},\hat{\textbf{n}})g_{ij}(\textbf{k}) = 0$, where $\mu$ = $\hat{\textbf{n}}\cdot\hat{\textbf{k}}$.
-For scalar tracers, such as the positions of dark matter particles, the projection is simply given by the Kronecker delta $M_{ij}^\delta = \delta_{ij}$.
-In the most general setting, the tensor bispectrum $B_{ijklrs}$ is constructed from three shape tensors $S_{ij}$, each of which contains both a trace and a traceless component, with the trace part corresponding to scalar perturbations.
+For their respective definitions and derivations we refer to \citet{bakx2025}.
+However, we note that if $g_{ij}$ is given in linear order in perturbation theory, the B-mode vanishes: $M^B_{ij}(\hat{\textbf{k}},\hat{\textbf{n}})g_{ij}(\textbf{k}) = 0$.
+In the most general setting, the tensor bispectrum $B_{ijklrs}$ is constructed from three tensors $S_{ij}$, each of which contains both a trace and a traceless component, with the trace part corresponding to scalar perturbations